HIV and HIV Tests

 You cannot become infected with HIV through casual contact such as sharing food or drinks, insect bites, hugging or kissing.

 Symptoms of HIV vary depending on the stage of infection.
 In the first few weeks after infection some people have symptoms of a flu-like illness.
 This includes fever, headache, muscle or joint soreness, swollen glands, sore throat or rash.

 The only way to know that you have HIV is to have an HIV test.

 What is an HIV test?

-When someone becomes infected with HIV, their body makes proteins called antibodies.
-The HIV test looks for these antibodies.
-If antibodies are found during testing the result is positive for HIV infection.
+If you become infected with HIV, your body will make proteins called antibodies.
+The HIV test can detect these antibodies.
+When antibodies are detected, the HIV test result is positive, indicating HIV infection.

 Most people who have an HIV infection will develop detectable levels of antibodies 4 to 6 weeks after being infected with the virus.
 Almost all people who have an HIV infection will develop HIV antibodies that can be found on an HIV test after 3 months.

 There are 2 types of HIV tests available.
 One of these is a standard laboratory test done using a blood sample taken from your arm.
 The result is available in 1 to 2 weeks.